 These priorities are taken into consideration by the grants panel along with the criteria set forth in the Project Support Grant guidelines when making funding recommendations to the Arts Council Board of Trustees.

 The Arts Council offers unpaid internships throughout the year and will work with colleges/universities to coordinate fullfillment of college credits.
-Interested participants can send a resume and contact information to Adrienne Trego, Education & Outreach Director (email@example.com).
+Interested participants can send a resume and contact information to Adrienne Trego, Arts Learning & Artist Development Director (email@example.com).